grishavak/PaCNet-denoiser/README.md

 - **gpu_usage** - GPU usage: <br>
                   0 - use CPU, <br>
                   1 - use GPU for nearest neighbor search, <br>
-                  2 - use GPU for whole processing (requires large about 10GB GPU memory)
+                  2 - use GPU for whole processing (requires about 10GB GPU memory)
 - **[--plot]** (flag) - plot a frame from the processed video sequence

 #### For demo run